farwaali08/Amazon_Vine_Analysis/README.md

 * Total Number of Non-Vine Reviews: `74,055`
 * Total Number of Non-Vine Reviews with a 5-Star rating ⭐: `43,179`
-* Percentage of Non-Vine Reviews with a 5-Star rating: `58.31%`
+* Percentage of Non-Vine Reviews with a 5-Star rating ⭐: `58.31%`

 ### SUMMARY